stopsack/risks/README.md

 ```

 For example, the risk of death was 5.87 times higher in women with stage
-III breast cancer compared to stage II (95% confidence interval, 2.76 to
+III breast cancer compared to stage I (95% confidence interval, 2.76 to
 12.48 times), adjusting for hormone receptor status.